rewritech/til/rest_api/01_REST_Architectural_Constraints.md

 > No client context shall be stored on the server between requests.
 The client is responsible for managing the state of the application.

+Cacheable
+---
+* In today’s world, caching of data and responses is of utmost important wherever they are applicable/possible.
+  * The webpage you are reading here is also a cached version of the HTML page.
+  * Caching brings performance improvement for client side
+    * And better scope for scalability for a server because the load has reduced.

+* In REST, caching shall be applied to resources when applicable
+  * And then these resources MUST declare themselves cacheable.
+    * Caching can be implemented on the server or client side.

+> Well-managed caching partially or completely eliminates some client-server interactions, further improving scalability and performance.